medialab/ural/README.md

 #### set

-Method storing an url in a LRUTrie along with its metadata.
+Method storing a URL in a LRUTrie along with its metadata.

 ```python
 from ural.lru import LRUTrie